 What to Expect during Final Positioning

 The seam doesn’t have to be perfect during the earlier stages of manufacturing your stone countertop.
 Typically, fabricators lay out the tops and carry out a “dry fit”.
 Later on, they make adjustments based on the dry fit, which is repeated until they achieve a perfect seam.
-The best thing you can do is to be present from time to time so you can communicate concerns you have during the process
+The best thing you can do is to be present from time to time so you can communicate the concerns you have during the process.

 The quality of the seam for each countertop will depend highly on the skill level of your stone manufacturer.
 Experience matters in such cases.
 When looking for the best quality seam, look for a stone manufacturer, look for consistency and experience.